8XA/tracks-from-newpipe/README.md

 # tracks-from-newpipe

-This script help you to download mp3 playlists from Youtube using youtube-dl.
-With a near future version you'll be able to download the local newpipe playlists too. | Este script te ayudará a descargar listas de reproducción en mp3 de Youtube, usando youtube-dl.
-En una próxima futura versión podrás descargar también las listas de reproducción locales de NewPipe.
+This script will help you to download the playlist tracks from Youtube and NewPipe using youtube-dl. | Este script te ayudará a descargar las pistas de las listas de reproducción de Youtube y NewPipe, usando youtube-dl.

 ---